-This phase usually lasts 6 weeks in which time a person should follow a diet, strictly eliminating of all FODMAP foods.
-It is important to monitor and record symptoms and food intake in a diary (you could call it your ‘Tummy Tracker’, ‘Bloat Blog’, ‘Diarrhea Diary’…be creative;-) ).
-This record will help you track any benefits from the dietary program or serve as an informative tool to show your GP if symptoms persist beyond the 6 weeks of strict elimination.
-If such be the case, it is highly recommended you do see your GP to ascertain other possible causes of symptoms.
+This phase usually lasts up to 6 weeks (this is individual, your health professional will work out how long you will need to continue this phase) in which time a person should follow a diet, strictly eliminating all FODMAP foods.
+It is useful to monitor and record symptoms and food intake in a diary.
+This record will help you track any benefits from the dietary program or serve as an informative tool to show your health professional, if symptoms persist beyond the 6 weeks of strict elimination.

-It is helpful at the start of these first six weeks to become very familiar with foods containing FODMAPs; take a chart with you to the grocery store and plan your meals and snacks.
-This will help you stick to it so you can get feel better faster and don’t have to start the phase again.
+It is helpful to become very familiar with foods containing FODMAPs; download the Monash University app for smartphone and consult it when you visit the grocery store and plan your meals and snacks.
 Everyone is different but symptoms should decrease after a week or so of following the strict diet.